cjrequena/markdowns/docs/cheatsheets/1-aws/8-aws-elb.md

 ## SSL/TLS on AWS Elastic Load Balancer (ELB):

+- AN SSL certificate allows traffic between your clients and your load balancer to be encrypted in transit.
+- SSL refers to Secure Sockets Layer, used to encrypt connections.
+- TLS refers to Transport Secure Layer, which is the newer version.
+- Public SSL/TLS certificates are issued by Certificates Authorities (CA).
+Comodo, Symatec, GoDaddy, GlobalSign, Digicert, Letsencrypt, etc.
+- SSL/TLS certificates have an expiration date (you set) and must be renewed.
-SSL/TLS (Secure Sockets Layer/Transport Layer Security) on AWS Elastic Load Balancer (ELB) is used to secure the communication between clients and the load balancer and between the load balancer and the backend instances.
+- SSL/TLS (Secure Sockets Layer/Transport Layer Security) on AWS Elastic Load Balancer (ELB) is used to secure the communication between clients and the load balancer and between the load balancer and the backend instances.
 ELB supports SSL/TLS termination, allowing it to handle the encryption and decryption of traffic on behalf of the backend instances.
 Here's how SSL/TLS works on AWS ELB:

 1. **SSL/TLS Termination**:
    - ELB acts as an SSL/TLS endpoint for incoming client requests.
+   - ELB uses X.509 certificate (SSL/TLS server certificate).
+   - You can manage certificates using ACM (AWS Certificate Manager)
    - Clients establish an encrypted connection with the ELB using SSL/TLS.
+   - You can create and upload your own certificates.
+   - HTTPS Listener:
+     - You must specify a default certificate.
+     - You can add optional list of certs to support multiple domains.
+     - Clients can use SNI (Server Name Indication) to specify the hostname they reach.

 2. **Load Balancer to Instance Communication**:
    - ELB decrypts incoming traffic and forwards unencrypted requests to the backend instances.